rOpenGov/guidelines-docs/psData-guidelines/README.md

 ```

 > __Note__: this needs to be further inspired by [DataPackage](http://dataprotocols.org/data-packages/#required-fields), and exportable to it, with the help of `rjson`, `RJSONIO` or `rjsonlite`.

+> __Note__: it would be desirable to add the capabilities to generate BibTex citations for the data sets, similar to `citation`.
+Ideally, you could run this on a `psdata` object that was composed of data merged from multiple sources and it would retun citations for each source.

 In this example, `cid` and `cname` code for the same (country) variable, but they could have specific roles set by an additional `level` attribute: